rmaso/home-credit-default-risk/project.md

 ### Implementation
-In this section, the process for which metrics, algorithms, and techniques that you implemented for the given data will need to be clearly documented.
-It should be abundantly clear how the implementation was carried out, and discussion should be made regarding any complications that occurred during this process.
-Questions to ask yourself when writing this section:
-- _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
-- _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
-- _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

-To carry out the development of the models and all the preprocessing of the data, basically two libraries have been used:
+To carry out the development of the models and all the preprocessing of the data, basically this libraries have been used:

 * [scikit-learn](http://scikit-learn.org/stable/)
 * [LightGBM](https://github.com/Microsoft/LightGBM)